-A lot of smaller players and companies have praised the move from TRAI and are happy with the current scheme of things which help keep the internet a free and open space for everyone.
+A lot of smaller players and companies have praised the move from TRAI.
+They are happy with the current scheme of things as it helps to make the internet a free and open space for everyone.

-Personally, I think the role of telecom players is to sell the data pipeline to users and it is the user who should have the choice what he wants to read or watch.
+Personally, I think the role of telecom players is to sell the data pipeline to users.
+It is the user who should have the choice what he wants to read or watch.

 From a small independent publisher point of view, I believe TRAI recommendations offers all bloggers and website / App creators to have an equal opportunity.